Xanweb/c5-item-list/README.md

 ## Usage
 1. Load optional assets depending on your needs:
     * Editor Assets (`$this->app['editor']->requireEditorAssets();`) if you need to use RichText Editor
-    * File Manager Asset Group (`core/file-manager`) in case you will use File Selectors in your list
-    * Sitemap Asset Group (`core/sitemap`) in case of using Page Selector in the list
+    * Colorpicker Asset Group (`core/colorpicker`) in case of using Color Picker in the list

 2. Load required Item List Asset Group (`xw/item-list`)
 3. Setup Item List HTML structure
 ```HTML